junxit/us-congress-bills-109/bill.md

   >     - **(A)** of the invited Indian tribe;
   >     - **(B)** within the jurisdiction of the invited Indian tribe; and
   >     - **(C)** over which the invited Indian tribe has and exercises governmental power.
+  >   - **(6)** Notwithstanding the foregoing, the gaming arrangement authorized by this subsection shall not be conducted on any Indian lands within the State of Arizona.
-  >   - **(6)** Any lease agreement authorized by this section shall not be valid unless it is—
+  >   - **(7)** Any gaming authorized by this subsection shall not be conducted unless it is—
   >     - **(A)** consistent with the Tribal-State compacting laws of the State in which the gaming activities will be conducted;
-  >     - **(B)** approved by an Act of the State legislature; and
+  >     - **(B)** specifically identified as expressly authorized in a tribal-State compact of the invited Indian tribe approved by an Act of the legislature of the State in which the gaming will be conducted; and
-  >     - **(C)** approved by the Governor of the State.
+  >     - **(C)** specifically identified as expressly authorized in a tribal-State compact of the invited Indian tribe approved by the Governor of the State in which the gaming will be conducted.
+  >   - **(8)** Host tribe compacts shall not be affected by the amendments made by this subsection.
-  > - **(f)** An Indian tribe shall not conduct gaming regulated by this Act on Indian lands outside of a State in which the Indian tribe has a reservation on the date of the enactment of this subsection, unless such Indian lands are contiguous to such a reservation of that Indian tribe in that State.
+  > - **(f)** An Indian tribe shall not conduct gaming regulated by this Act on Indian lands outside of the State in which the Indian tribe is primarily residing and exercising tribal government authority on the date of the enactment of this subsection, unless such Indian lands are contiguous to the lands in the State where the tribe is primarily residing and exercising tribal government authority.

-## § 2.
+## § 3.
 Statutory construction

-The amendment made by paragraph (1) of section 1 shall be applied prospectively.
-Compacts or other agreements that govern gaming regulated by the Indian Gaming Regulatory Act of 1988 (25 U.S.C.
-2701 et seq.) on Indian lands that were in effect on the date of the enactment of this Act shall not be affected by the amendments made by paragraph (1) of section 1 of this Act.
+- **(a)** *In general* The amendment made by paragraph (1) of section 2 shall be applied prospectively.
+Compacts or other agreements that govern gaming regulated by the Indian Gaming Regulatory Act (25 U.S.C.
+2701 et seq.) on Indian lands that were in effect on the date of the enactment of this Act shall not be affected by the amendments made by paragraph (1) of section 2.
+- **(b)** *Exception* The amendments made by section 2 shall not apply to any lands for which an Indian tribe, prior to March 7, 2006, has submitted to the Secretary or Chairman a fee-to-trust application or written request requiring an eligibility determination pursuant to section 20(b)(1)(A) or clause (ii) or (iii) of section 20(b)(1)(B) of the Indian Gaming Regulatory Act (25 U.S.C.
+2719(b)(1)(A), 2719(b)(1)(B)(ii), and 2719(b)(1)(B)(iii), respectively); provided that such lands are located within—
+  - **(1)** the State where the Indian tribe primarily resides; and
+  - **(2)** an area where the Indian Tribe has a primary geographical, historical, and temporal nexus.
+- **(c)** *Further exception* The amendments made by section 2 shall not affect the right of any Indian Tribe to conduct gaming on Indian lands that are eligible for gaming pursuant to section 20 of the Indian Gaming Regulatory Act (25 U.S.C.
+2719), as determined by the National Indian Gaming Commission, Secretary of the Interior or a Federal court prior to the date of the enactment of this Act.

+## § 4.
+Regulations required

+Not later than 180 days after the date of the enactment of this Act, the Secretary of the Interior shall promulgate regulations to implement section 20 of the Indian Gaming Regulatory Act (25 U.S.C.
+2719).
+The regulations shall require tribal applicants for any of the exceptions listed in section 20 of the Indian Gaming Regulatory Act to have an aboriginal or analogous historic connection to the lands upon which gaming activities are conducted under the Indian Gaming Regulatory Act.